AdobeDocs/commerce-merchant-services.en/help/live-search/quick-tour.md

 ---
 title: Quick Tour
-description: Take a quick tour of [!DNL Live Search] from the storefront.
+description: Take a quick tour of Live Search from the storefront.
 ---
 # Quick Tour